 NNPS has learned that schools, districts, and states need to use research-based approaches to establish high-quality programs of family and community engagement.
-Basic training, teamwork, easy-to-use tools, good plans, and annual evaluations are needed, along with on-going guidance and networking, to attain the goals set by official policies.
+Basic training, easy-to-use tools, good plans, and annual evaluations are needed, along with on-going guidance and networking, to attain the goals set by official policies.

-Policies-like DC-BF and federal, state, and district documents-outline the letter of the law.
+Policies-like DC-BF, Title I Section 1116, and state and district documents-outline "the letter of the law."
 They convey the intent of educators who seek to improve schools.
 They reveal knowledge based on research and on practice that family and community engagement are important for student success.
-NNPS tools, training, on-going support, and networking help schools, districts, and state departments of education bring policy statements to life-delivering the spirit of the law in strong and sustainable partnership programs.
+NNPS tools, training, on-going support, and networking help schools, districts, and state departments of education bring policy statements to life-delivering the "spirit of the law" in strong and sustainable partnership programs.